mcdemarco/the-new-kitchen-cookbook/quick-bread/blueberryCornMuffins.md

 Some muffins are pictured in muffin cups, but muffin cups are counter-indicated.

-Makes twelve muffins.
+Makes 12 regular or 24 mini muffins.
 (Some did not last long enough to be photographed.)

 ## Ingredients